MHeasell/SnappyMap/README.txt

 SnappyMap will search for map sections within the specified directory that are listed in the config file.
 SnappyMap also searches inside any hpi/ufo/etc. archives present.
+When searching inside archives, the name of the archive itself is ignored.
+Section foo/bar inside archive /path/to/tilesets/baz.hpi
+is considered the same as section /path/to/tilesets/foo/bar.

 Config Format
 -------------